 Parents are invited and encouraged to bring their children to our annual early childhood screening offered every spring.
 Preschool parents are provided weekly updates and information on their child's progress through quarterly progress reports.
 Parents are invited to attend a conference each semester with their child's teacher.
-These conferences are very well attended.
-Parents also have the opportunity to participate in classroom activities and field trips and to serve as classroom volunteers or room parents.
+Parents also have the opportunity to participate in classroom activities and field trips.
 The preschool students have holiday class parties where they often perform a short play or favorite songs for their parents.
 Toward the end of each school year, the students present a preschool program and invite their families to attend.
-The class parties and programs are extremely well attended by students' parents and extended family members.
-The Kinder Music program has a "take home" component that once a month provides children with a book and a musical instrument to take home and keep.
-The parents are encouraged to reinforce these learning activities at home with their child through the use of these materials.
-The preschool families are also invited to attend the elementary school's "Family Reading Nights" that are held twice a year.
-Students attend these events with their parents to read and participate in activities designed to reinforce learning and literacy.
+The preschool families are also invited to attend the elementary school's "Family Night" events.
+Students attend these events with their parents to read and participate in activities designed to reinforce learning and literacy as well as health and nutrition.